audy/lederhosen/readme.md

 ## Features

 - Sequence trimming (paired-end Illumina).
-- K-mer filtering.
-- Clustering w/ UCLUST.
-- UCLUST output filtering.
-- Separation of representative reads.
-- Separation of all reads belonging to each cluster.
-- Identification of clusters using TaxCollector.
+- Parallel, referenced-based clustering to TaxCollector using USEARCH
-- Generation of OTU abundancy matrices.
+- Generation and filtering of OTU abundancy matrices.

 ## How do I use Lederhosen?